 In Dublin, these findings are extremely important because only 16% of men and 26% of women over 50 in Ireland have what is considered a normal BMI.
 That equates to more than 50% of the population being considered obese.

-However, it is considered an “intermediate stage” between normal healthy cognitive decline and dementia and may be the first step towards eventually leading to more severe cognitive problems.
+However, it is considered an “intermediate stage” between normal healthy cognitive decline and forgetfulness and may be the first step towards eventually leading to more severe cognitive problems.

 Recently, Mayo Clinic researchers recently found that just exercising two times per week appeared to help reduce the development of MCI.

-Regardless, the number of people affected by dementia continues to grow at rates that are considered alarming.
-According to several researchers, the data shows that by 2040, more than 81 million people around the world will suffer from dementia, that number is up considerably when compared to the just 24.3 million reported in 2001.
+Regardless, the number of people affected by forgetfulness continues to grow at rates that are considered alarming.
+According to several researchers, the data shows that by 2040, more than 81 million people around the world will suffer from forgetfulness, that number is up considerably when compared to the just 24.3 million reported in 2001.